iristfu/Places/README.md

             * future results will not be sorted by previous preference
         * User should not be able to select both increasing and decreasing at the same time.
 Selecting one will undo the other, kind of like a toggle.
 User can also deselect both and revert to default sorting.
 * User can share an itinerary - *planned technical challenge*.
-    * Upon hitting share, an action sheet pops up and a link will be generated.
+    * In an itinerary’s detail view, upon hitting share, an action sheet pops up and a custom link will be generated (e.g. places://itinerary/YBzt5P1gRI).
     * The itinerary will be stored in the Parse database.
     * The user can send a text of the URL with the itinerary, and only those with the URL can access the itinerary.
+    * Clicking on the link prompts the app to open with the correct itinerary’s detail view, alongside the tab bar and navigation button to go back to the itinerary table view.
+    * Activity tracking
+        * User can see activity history on an itinerary, including when it was created and viewed, and by whom
 * The app leverages the Google Maps API and/or the TripAdvisor API to get more information about a place.
 * User has a unique profile that includes a profile picture, name, username, and bio.
 * There is a tab navigation controller that switches between the user's discover tab, saved itineraries, favorited places, and profile.